Atlantic Umbrella

 • Administration expenses (limited to 5% of the gross fees receivable).

-They do NOT 'guarantee' that the individual should not have receipts for business expenditure.
+They do NOT 'guarantee' that the individual should not have receipts for their valid business expenses.

 An individual cannot claim for an un-receipted business expense that they did not genuinely incur and can evidence.

 The liability of any underpaid tax resides with the freelancer.
+If investigated you will need to prove that all your expenses are valid and be able to prove you actually incurred them.
 So, if an umbrella scheme purports extremely generous expense allowances, no receipts required (ever) and uses this as a main 'feature' then the individual should be very careful.

 A dispensation is simply a way of reducing administration and should not be viewed as a way to claim carte blanche on all types of un-receipted expenses.
 See more about Dispensation Agreements.